 The gambling market comprises sports betting, playing casino games, poker, horse racing betting, bingo, and lottery.
 So, before you start a pay per head sportsbook, you need to decide which area to focus on.

 For example, most states have lotteries offering thousands of dollars.
-The state lotteries are more popular than online lotteries, which means that residents are likely to choose state lotteries over your offer.
+State lotteries are more popular than online lotteries, which means that residents are likely to choose state lotteries over their offer.

 Look at sports betting and its huge growing lovers.
 Most experts predict that the number of sports bettors will continue to grow.
 So, you can join the sports betting market because it is snowballing.

 Alternatively, you can offer sports betting, a casino, poker, etc. But, you must have the right technology to support an online sportsbook of such capacity.
 Also, you must have individual bankrolls for sports betting, casinos, poker, and others.

 Find the Legality Of Gambling in Your Area

 Most jurisdictions have started to loosen up gambling regulations.
 So, it is highly likely that your state has legalized gambling.
 But, find everything about it.